Cuenca Castilla La Mancha, Spain Travel Guide

 June-August, Holy Week

-Many cultural events and festivities are on.
+Many heritage events and festivities are on.

 Crowded attractions, higher prices, hot mid-day walks.